gregd72002/headunit-desktop-rpi-imagebuilder/README.md

 - read-only partition to minimize issues with sudden power loss

 ### Instructions
-Download and extract buildroot.
+Download and extract buildroot (2019-02).
 Call it buildroot

 Download this repo: